typealiased/mockingbird/README-0.19.md

 ### Install

-Configure a test target to use mocks.
+Configure a test target to generate mocks.

 `mockingbird install`